Pumpkin Seeds Nutrition: Calories, Carbs, Glycemic Index, Fat, Fiber, Vitamins, Minerals & Other Nutrients

 Cucurbitacin for Worms

-Raw pumpkin seeds contain an unusual compound called cucurbitacin which paralyzes intestinal worms in your lower intestine.
+Raw pumpkin seeds contain an unusual compound called cucurbitacin which paralyzes intestinal worms and other parasites in your lower intestine.

 Ground Styrian seeds mixed into a paste is a traditional German cure for tapeworms and there’s detailed instructions on how to use pumpkin seeds for parasites here.